Leonie-/interview-task/README.md

 ![](./mock-up.png)

-This is a long exercise, you are not expected to complete it all during the interview.
-Please ensure that you update the Jest and Cypress tests.
+Please update the Jest and Cypress tests.
 If you have not used React testing Library before this [Cheatsheet](https://testing-library.com/docs/react-testing-library/cheatsheet/) might be helpful.